thegboat/fast_change_table/README.md

   creates a table with the same structure

 disable\_indexes(table)
-  removes all indexes from a table, returns a list of index objects removed
+  removes all indexes from a table, returns a list of index objects removed.  uses bulk alter when possible

 enable\_indexes(table, list\_of\_indexes)
-  restores a list of indexes to a table
+  restores a list of indexes to a table.  uses bulk alter when possible

 fast\_add\_indexes(table, &block)
-  allows you to pass a block to add indexes.
+  allows you to pass a block to add indexes.  uses bulk alter when possible

 __Example:__